 Is that artificial intelligence?

 Not quite.
 There are a lot of aspects of different fields involved.
-The problem is that computer vendors have come to an end basically, meaning we probably won’t get a free-spin next generation of technology and therefore, one has to optimize the software itself.
+The problem is that free computer speed scaling has come to an end basically, meaning we probably won’t get a free speed-up from the next generation of technology and therefore, one has to optimize the software itself.
 That is a very tedious job and since it is so tedious, it is often not done at all.
 The question is whether you can automate tedious things and program computers to do them instead of humans?
-This is quite a complex problem and we have been working on it for almost 20 years together with my team and my former mentors, advisers, etc. We have also founded a start-up based on a source system called Spiral: Its aim is to teach computers how human programmers think about mathematical software that you might find in cell phones, TVs or computers, for example.
+This is quite a complex problem and we have been working on it for almost 20 years together with my team and my former mentors, advisors, etc. We have also founded a start-up based on a source system called Spiral: Its aim is to teach computers how human programmers think about mathematical software that you might find in cell phones, TVs or computers, for example.
 It turns out the mathematics that is actually done by humans and the one that is used by computers is always the same.

 Among your many functions you just mentioned that you are also the co-founder of SpiralGen, Inc., a start-up located in Pittsburgh.
 Could you talk a little bit about that?
 Do you think that the rust belt is the right place for spin-offs?